tamiliyer/tamil-iyer-rituals-customs/index.md

 5. Girl - Puberty
 6. Avani Avattam
 7. Thavasam
+8. Griha Pravesham

 ## Pregnant woman - Udhaka Shanthi

 1. Participants in the function - Husband of pregnant woman, parents from both families, sisters/brothers from both families, extended family, friends, elders
 2. Function timings
+3. Duties of the husband -
+4. Duties of the girls' parents -
+5. Duties of the boy's parents -

 ## Baby birth - Punyavachanam